Applied Fluid Engineering Computing (CIVL5669)

 Further unit of study information

 Lecture 1 hr/week; Tutorial 1 hr/week; Laboratory 2 hrs/week.

 Through semester assessment (100%)

 Prerequisites and assumed knowledge

-  Assumed knowledge: CIVL5511.
+Assumed knowledge: CIVL5511 or CIVL9612.
 Understanding of fluid mechanics at the undergraduate level; Appreciation of fluid flow problems relevant to Civil and Environmental Engineering applications; Basic computer skills and some understanding of numerical methods.

 Study this unit outside a degree

 If you wish to undertake one or more units of study (subjects) for your own interest but not towards a degree, you may enrol in single units as a non-award student.